Humpback Whales – Hawaii’s “Snowbirds”

 Humpback whales may also rise straight up out of the water rather slowly, turning the head to scan the surroundings, then slip back below the water.
-We call it a “spy hop” since to us humans it appears that the whale is hopping up to look around.
+We call it a “spy hop” because to us humans it appears that the whale is hopping up to look around.

 Whale Watch Tours

-You might think that this describes all the forms of whale behavior easily observed, but if you take a whale watch cruise you’ll see even more activities on display when humpback whales interact with one another.
+You might think that this describes all the forms of whale behavior easily observed.
+However, if you take a whale watch cruise you’ll see even more activities on display when humpback whales interact with one another.
 You’re likely to get up close to a mother teaching her calf how to be a whale, like the pair in the accompanying photo.
 You’ll get to see males showing off or fighting, hoping to capture the attention of a nearby female.
 And the ship may drop a hydrophone so you can listen to the whales “singing,” a sound that resembles a rowdy barnyard.

-– They operate both larger boats like the one shown and small inflatable rafts that get you even closer to the whales;
+– They operate both larger boats like the one shown and small inflatable rafts that get you even closer to the whales.

 – We have reviewed their IRS disclosure (Form 990) and they appear to be a well-run charity.